 Students attending Thaddeus Stevens College of Technology who wish to receive financial aid, in addition to meeting other eligibility criteria, must be in good academic standing and making satisfactory academic progress (SAP) in their degree or certificate program.
 This policy is cumulative and includes all students and all periods of enrollment, whether or not aid was received for that period.
-SAP will be reviewed at the end of each term or semester once grades are posted.
-If a grade change should occur after this process, the students' progress will be reevaluated.
+SAP will be reviewed at the end of the fall and spring semesters, once grades are posted.
+If a grade change should occur after this process, the student's progress will be reevaluated.
 Students who fail to make progress will first be placed on a Financial Aid Warning for SAP.